American XL Bullies amnesty to come before ban as breed ‘linked to half of attacks’

 There will be an “amnesty” ahead of a total ban on American XL Bullies, the government’s chief veterinary officer has said, as the breed was blamed for nearly half of all attacks on humans and other dogs.

-Rishi Sunak announced on Friday that his government was seeking to define the XL Bully as a breed with the aim of banning them by the end of the year, after a father-of-two was mauled to death by two of the dogs while reportedly trying to protect his elderly mother.
+Rishi Sunak announced on Friday that his government would define the XL Bully as a breed with the aim of banning them by the end of the year after a father-of-two was mauled to death by two of the dogs while reportedly trying to protect his elderly mother.

 It is the latest in a wave of attacks on dogs and humans, which days earlier saw a Bully-type dog attack an 11-year-old girl and two men in Birmingham.